itsthejuice/ai-selfbot/README.md

 ### Auto-Cleanup

 Conversations automatically reset after **20 minutes** of inactivity.
 This keeps the conversation context fresh and prevents memory buildup.

+### Status Reactions

+The bot uses reactions on your message to show status (when permissions allow):
+- 🤔 - Processing your request
+- ✅ - Response sent successfully
+- ❌ - Error occurred
+- ⚠️ - Request was interrupted
+- ⏱️ - Waiting for slow mode/rate limit

+**Reactions are optional** - if the bot can't react in a channel, it will still send the file response!

+This is **much more stealthy** than sending status messages!

+### Slow Mode & Rate Limit Handling

+The bot automatically handles Discord's slow mode and rate limits:
+- **Automatic retry** - Waits the required time and retries up to 3 times
+- **Smart delays** - Respects Discord's rate limit headers
+- **No crashes** - Gracefully handles all rate limit scenarios
+- **Visual feedback** - Shows ⏱️ reaction when waiting for rate limits

+Works perfectly in channels with slow mode enabled (5s, 10s, 30s, etc.)!

 ## 🎯 How It Works